Alken & Venn

 Its design resembles a strange knight who once imparted his techniques to the iron knight order but gave up on the fallen king and disappeared.

-Some might suggest that our actions simply change history, but this is inconsistent with how every other use of the Ashen Mist Heart is treated in-game.
-In fact, the presence of Alonne’s unique armor and weapons at Brume Tower implies that his death at the Iron Keep is part of yet another time loop scenario.
-Perhaps Alonne did leave for foreign lands only to later return to the lord he abandoned in an attempt to reconcile, awaiting a formal audience with the king only to die just before they could have a proper reunion.
-It is at least reasonable for his close relationship with the king to give him seconds thoughts about labeling him a lost cause after the two spent some time apart.
-And his lord seemed to want him back.
+Combined with the above details, the presence of Alonne’s unique armor and weapon at Brume Tower posits that his death at Iron Keep is part of yet another time loop scenario.
+In all likelihood, the samurai did leave for foreign lands, only to later return to the lord he abandoned in an attempt to reconcile; he was awaiting a formal audience with the king, only to die just before they could have a proper reunion.
+Perhaps the warrior didn’t want to return to wandering unless his country, once again, forced him out.
+It is reasonable for his close relationship with the king to give him seconds thoughts about labeling him a lost cause after the two spent some time apart.
+If the Iron King valued the swordsman at all, he might still find it in his heart to listen.
+Thus, for closure’s sake, Alonne chose to either convince his unrespectable master or face expulsion — from this earth, it turned out.
+And for what it is worth, his lord did seem to want him back.

 Katana created from the soul of the knight Aaron.
-Are the ripples that almost bewitch people a kind of bewitched blade?
+Is the ripple pattern that seems to enthrall man a kind of bewitched blade?

 Corrupts Absolutely

 As we explore the king’s castle, we come across blast furnaces, iron smelters, and even platforms to lower into the lava.
 He clearly turned his home into a factory, but why?
 Brume Tower fulfilled all his needs, so what was there to manufacture there that he couldn’t create elsewhere?
 The answer is his ultimate creation.
 The Smelter Demon was to be another of the Iron King’s golems, only this puppet would be forged with the lava the castle stood upon.
 He likely wanted to imbue both body and soul with the power of fire which the magma radiated.
-Its two halves are connected by a spinal column far too thin to support the weight without the help of the flames blazing in the gap, suggesting it intrinsic to the design.
+Conveying that exact concept, a local chest stores the Life Ring with twinkling titanite, the minerals for each infused with life or light.
+As for the actual boss, its two halves are connected by a spinal column far too thin to support the weight without the help of the flames blazing in the gap, pointing to it being intrinsic to the design.
 By using lava to construct the frame and power the core, the puppet’s resulting strength and agility puts even Anor Londo’s Iron Golem from DS1 to shame, and that in itself was probably the goal.

 Extra large sword created from the soul of the Melted Iron Demon.
 The blade keeps the power of a fierce fire.
 Unleash its hidden power via a strong attack.